silvacms/documentation/source/silva/buildout/troubleshooting.rst

 Version conflicts between system packages and Silva ones
 --------------------------------------------------------

-It is possible that you already have installed packages required by Silva in your (system) Python in a different version and that buildout raise a conflict version because of that.
-In that case, you can run buildout again, and gives the option ``-S`` to Python, which prevent it to look at the extensions you installed in that same Python:
+It is possible that when you are installing Silva, a required package of Silva has already been installed in your system python (``/usr/lib/python2.x/[site/dist]-packages``), thereby creatig a conflict.
+If this happens run buildout again giving python the ``-S`` option.
+This prevents python from looking into your system site/dist-packages.

 .. code-block:: sh

   $ python2.4 -S ./bin/buildout -v

 SVN 1.5 and buildout
 --------------------